Constrained D-optimal Design for Paid Research Study: D-optimal Samplers for Generalized Linear Models

-To compare the accuracy of the estimated regression coefficients based on different samplers, we use the root mean squared error (RMSE, $[\sum_{i\in I} (\hat{\beta}_i - \beta_i)^2/|I|]^{1/2}$ given an index set $I$).
-For illustration purposes, we assume that the true parameters are $(\beta_0, \beta_1, \beta_{21}, \beta_{22} ) = (0, 3, 3,$ $3)$ and run $100$ simulations based on Model~\eqref{eq:2*3_main}.
-In each simulation, we simulate $N=500$ observations and use SRSWOR, proportionally stratified sampler, uniformly stratified sampler, and D-optimal sampler, respectively, to sample $n=200$ observations out of $N=500$.
+To compare the accuracy of the estimated regression coefficients based on different samplers, we use the RMSE ($\{\sum_{i\in I} (\hat{\beta}_i - \beta_i)^2/|I|\}^{1/2}$ given an index set $I$).
+For illustration purposes, we assume that the true parameters are $(\beta_0, \beta_1, \beta_{21}, \beta_{22} ) = (0, 3, 3, 3)$ and run $100$ simulations.
+In each simulation, we generate $N=500$ independent observations based on Model~\eqref{eq:2*3_main} and use SRSWOR, proportionally stratified sampler, uniformly stratified sampler, and D-optimal sampler, respectively, to sample $n=200$ observations out of $500$.
 We then fit Model~\eqref{eq:2*3_main} using the $n=200$ observations to get the estimated parameters $(\hat{\beta}_0, \hat{\beta}_1, \hat{\beta}_{21}, \hat{\beta}_{22})$.
-The average and standard deviation (sd) RMSE across 100 simulations are listed in Table~\ref{tab:example2.1_model2}.
-According to the RMSE with index set $I = \{1, 21, 22\}$ (that is, the column ``all except $\beta_0$''), SRSWOR is the least accurate, proportional stratified sampler is a little better, uniformly stratified sampler is much better, and locally D-optimal sampler is the best, which is much closer to the full data estimates.
+The average and standard deviation (sd) of RMSEs across 100 simulations are listed in Table~\ref{tab:example2.1_model2}.
+According to the RMSE with index set $I = \{1, 21, 22\}$ (column ``all except $\beta_0$'' in Table~\ref{tab:example2.1_model2}), SRSWOR is the least accurate, proportional stratified sampler is a little better, uniformly stratified sampler is much better, and locally D-optimal sampler is the best, which is much closer to the full data estimates.
 For readers' reference, we also list the RMSEs for individual $\beta_i$'s.